qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 Clip
 ----
-Clips a vector layer using the polygons of an additional polygon layer.
+Clips a vector layer using the features of an additional polygon layer.

-Only the parts of the features in the input layer that falls within the polygons of the clipping layer will be added to the resulting layer.
+Only the parts of the features in the input layer that fall within the polygons of the overlay layer will be added to the resulting layer.

 .. _warning_difference: